clementbera/wizard-battle-arena/README.md

 # Demo

-To demo, download one of the demo fodler and use the scripts (startMac or startLinux).
+To demo, download one of the demo folder and use the scripts (startMac or startLinux).
+The idea is to demo by starting the VM headless, open the UI outside of the Morphic infrastructure, and close the image when the main SDL2 window is killed.

 # Building a development runtime